daverickdunn/full-powershell/README.md

 - `exe_path` - _Default: `powershell` for windows, `pwsh` for nix_.
 Explicitly set the path or command name for the PowerShell executable (example: `'pwsh'` or `'C:\\Program Files\\PowerShell\\7\\pwsh.exe'`)

 - `timeout` - _Default: 10 minutes_.
 Set number of milliseconds before each call to this shell will timeout. **Warning:** A timeout will result in the PowerShell child process being terminated and a new process created, any pending calls will be errored and PowerShell context will be lost.

+- `verbose` - _Default: true_ Optionally disable verbose output (this may improve performance as capturing verbose requires writing to disk)

+- `debug` - _Default: true_ Optionally disable debug output (this may improve performance as capturing debug requires writing to disk)

 Example:
 ```typescript